Invisibility Cloak Allows Combat Vehicles To 'Disappear' And Change Shape

-BAE Systems ADAPTIV invisibility cloak is getting some new attention online today after the University of Rochester announced its new quantum imaging tech.The following pictures are from a BAE Systems video that highlights what the system can do.
+BAE Systems announced their ADAPTIV invisibility cloak a few weeks ago, but we waited for this video before posting.The following slideshow is composed of pictures sliced from a BAE Systems video that highlights all the system can do.

 See the pictures >

 Developed and patented in Sweden.
 ADAPTIV functions over infra-red and other electronic frequencies.
-While it can blend the coated vehicle into the background, making it seem invisible, it can also shape the returning signal to appear like something else entirely.
+While it can blend the coated vehicle into the background, making it seem to be invisible, it can also shape the returning signal to appear like something else.

 A tank, for example, can be made to look like a car.
 The pictures show both the combat vehicle disappearing and reshaping itself into the outline of an automobile.